rodneycurl/tinker/README.md

 # Tinker's World

-Tinker's World is an application built to honor one of the greatest shoe designers in the world, Tinker Hatfield of Nike, Inc. Users have the ability to sign-up for a profile, create a post, edit a post, delete a post, etc. This application reveals full out C.R.U.D.
+Tinker's World is an application built to honor one of the greatest shoe designers in the world, Tinker Hatfield of Nike, Inc. He's the creator of the iconic Air Jordans, Nike Airmax, Nike Air Mags, Air Yeezy, and more.

+Users have the ability to sign-up for a profile, create a post, edit a post, delete a post, etc. This application reveals full out C.R.U.D.
 (Create, Read, Update, and Destroy) functionality.

 * Clone down this repository